MUNESH011/testrep/Readme.md

 # testrepo
 ## editing the file
-It its a markdown file in this repository.
+It it's a markdown file in this repository.